 First, interest only payments tend to be temporary with a relatively short term (less than 24 months).
 When the interest only period is complete and the payments convert to amortizing, there can be a sudden and significant increase in the loan’s required payments.
 If the property’s cash flows are unable to support the larger payment at the time of conversion, the borrower could default.

 Second, interest only payments do not reduce the loan’s balance.
 If the value of the property were to decline, real estate investors could find themselves in a position where they owe more on the property than it is worth.
-If they were in a position where they were forced to sell the property, they would have to do so at a loss.
+If the investors were in a position where they were forced to sell the property, they would have to do so at a loss.
 For example, assume an individual borrows $1,000,000 to purchase an office building at an 80% LTV (which means they made a 20% down payment).
 After three years, property values have declined to $900,000 and the loan-to-value ratio has increased to 111%.
-If they found themselves in a position where they had to liquidate the property quickly, they would lose $100,000 in the deal.
+If the investors found themselves in a position where they had to liquidate the property quickly, they would lose $100,000 in the deal.

 Third, because interest only loans do not reduce the principal balance, they come with a “balloon payment” at the end of the term.
-If the borrower is unable to meet this repayment requirement – through payoff or refinance- they could quickly find themselves in default on their investment property.
+If the borrower is unable to meet this repayment requirement – through payoff or refinance – they could quickly find themselves in default on their investment property.

 For these reasons, business owners and investors should carefully weigh the risks and benefits before entering into an interest only transaction.